-- All containers used for soaking should be cleaned and disinfected prior to use. - Seeds should be soaked in water for the shortest possible time to minimize microbial growth. - This step may also employ disinfectants. - After soaking, seeds should be rinsed thoroughly with potable water or at least clean water that is free of pathogens.
+- All containers used for soaking should be cleaned and disinfected prior to use. - Seeds should be soaked in clean water for the shortest possible time to minimize microbial growth. - This step may also employ disinfectants. - After soaking, seeds should be rinsed thoroughly with potable water or at least clean water.